appsparkler/study/web/performance/maximiliano/class.md

 ## Web Performance Optimization
 - intro - bounce rate is inversely proportional to the TTL.
 More than 3 seconds TTL, the bounce rate increases exponentially.
-- WPO in enterprise world -
+- WPO in enterprise world - we have more control than the public WPO.
+-